On full asymptotics of analytic torsions for compact locally symmetric orbifolds

 \section{Analytic torsions for compact locally symmetric spaces}

 In this section, we explain how to make use of Bismut's formula \eqref{eq:3.3.18ffed} and Selberg's trace formula \eqref{eq:3.5.14ksd} to study the analytic torsions of $Z$.
 We continue using the same settings as in Section \ref{section2}.

-We show that by a vanishing result on the analytic torsion, only the case $\delta(G)=1$ remains interesting.
-Then if $G$ has noncompact center, we can get very explicit information for evaluating $\mathcal{T}(Z,F)$ due to the Euclidean component in $X$.
-If $G$ has compact center, we need more tools, which will be carried out in Sections \ref{section4} \& \ref{section6paris}.
+We will see that by a vanishing result on the analytic torsion, only the case $\delta(G)=1$ remains interesting.
+For studying this case, more tools will be carried out in Sections \ref{section4} \& \ref{section6paris}.